redwoodjs/redwood/packages/api/src/logger/README.md

 ### Prisma Logging

+Redwood declares an instance of the PrismaClient

-Prisma is configures to log at the:
+Prisma is configured to log at the:

 * info
 * warn